kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 By concentrating on the single unifying *idea* of multiplication, and viewing it across the whole of mathematics, we are indeed "slicing the orange of knowledge with a different cut".
 Even if you have not encountered some of the varieties of multiplication mentioned here, this exposure will help you grasp those varieties better when you do encounter them.
 Please [send me feedback](mailto:feedback.swanlotus@gmail.com) on whether this approach works for you.

 Third, this is an _extremely long_ blog.
 In fact, I call it a [_slog_](https://www.vocabulary.com/dictionary/slog) \emojifont :wink: \normalfont.
 It took me some weeks to write it.
 So, take your time reading it.
-It is unlikely that you will finish it at one sitting. _Read it in parts at your own pace_.
+It is unlikely that you will finish it in one sitting. _Read it in parts at your own pace_.
 After having read it once, cast your eyes and mind over the whole to get an overall view of the main ideas.

 I thought of splitting the blog into three or four manageable parts, but decided against it because I wanted the evolution of multiplication as an idea to be left whole in a single post.
 [Tell me](mailto:feedback.swanlotus@gmail.com) if it put you to sleep \emojifont :smile: \normalfont.